conradwt/kural-for-the-day/INDIVIDUAL-PROJECT.md

    resolves #25
    ```

-   e) if PR is approved, mentor will merge into `master` branch and update Heroku application.
-The student will deploy to Heroku and go to (9a).
+   e) if PR is approved, mentor will merge into `master` branch and deploy Heroku application and go to (9a).
 Otherwise, go back to step (9c)

 10. create a project video and it should contain the following: